 Exhuming Chinese Remains For The Voyage Home

 Disinterment and shipping costs per body needed to be negotiated between San Diego’s county board of health and the Chinese colony.
 A final price of 15 dollars per body was agreed to.
 Laws prohibited exhuming a body less than 5 years in the ground.
-On June 2, 1913 the process of exhuming 85 bodies from the Chinese cemetery adjoining Mt. hope took place.
-Of the bodies 28 were older than 50 years of age and one was a child.
-The earliest burial was December 24, 1887 and the last June 23, 1905.
+On June 2, 1913, the process of exhuming 85 bodies from the Chinese cemetery adjoining Mt. hope took place.
+Of the bodies, 28 were older than 50 years of age and one was a child.
+The earliest burial was December 24, 1887, and the last was June 23, 1905.
 90 additional Chinese bodies were exhumed near Mt.
-Hope cemetery and sent back to China in June 21, 1931.
+Hope cemetery and sent back to China on June 21, 1931.
 It is unknown how many Chinese were exhumed in total between 1887 and 1960 in San Diego

 San Diego Chinese Cemetery Qingming Festival